10 Unique Camping Tent Types

 Canvas and bell tents are beautiful, easy to set up, and perfect for camping or outdoor parties.

-Bell canvas tents are circular and raised with a single large pole in the middle, with smaller poles and zip-doors that allow access.
-Using many ropes that stretch outward from the center, the entire tent is actually really easy to set up!
+Bell canvas tents are circular and raised with a single large pole in the middle, smaller poles, and zip doors for access.
+Using many ropes that stretch outward from the center, the entire tent is easy to set up!

-There are other canvas tents that are more square or rectangle-shaped.
-These tents are used for large parties, Boy Scouts adventures, weddings, or just camping with large families.
+Other canvas tents are more square or rectangle-shaped.
+These tents are used for large parties, Boy Scout adventures, weddings, or camping with large families.
 While not as pretty as bell tents, the rectangle canvas tent is just as good at keeping out the rain and bugs.

-Many canvas tents can be waterproof, and they do have options to have walls or no walls at all!
+Many canvas tents can be waterproof, and they have options to have walls or no walls!

-More popular among the glamping crowd, canvas and bell tents are great for honeymoons, date nights, or even sleepovers with the whole family.
+Canvas and bell tents are more popular among the glamping crowd and are great for honeymoons, date nights, or even sleepovers with the whole family.

-Because canvas tents are very large, they can hold entire double-beds, dining tables and chairs, or even patio couches and TVs.
+Because canvas tents are huge, they can hold double beds, dining tables, chairs, or even patio couches and TVs.

-Canvas tents are also capable of having windows and good airflow.
-They are relatively simple to take up and down, and you can customize your interior space however you like it!
+Canvas tents can also have windows and good airflow.
+They are relatively simple to set up and take down, and you can customize your interior space however you like it!

 The Cost: